demisto/content/Packs/NutanixHypervisor/Integrations/NutanixHypervisor/README.md

 ### nutanix-alerts-list
 ***
 Get the list of Alerts generated in the cluster which matches the filters if given.
+Nutanix brings the latest alerts created in case there are more than 'limit' alerts.

 #### Base Command